What is Kimchi?

 Vegan Kimchi Fried Rice

-A quick Google search for kimchi fried ricewill bring up lots of recipes that use eggs and very few vegetables.
+A quick Google search for kimchi fried rice will bring up lots of recipes that use eggs and very few vegetables.
 I’ve loaded my dish with lots of vegetables, because why not?
-I’ve used a mixture of carrots, peas, broccoli, and red pepper, but you can’t use pretty much any veggie you have on hand.
+Here, I’ve used a mixture of carrots, peas, broccoli, and red pepper, but you can’t use pretty much any veggie you have on hand.

-I’ve used baked tofu in the place of eggs in this recipe.
+Baked tofu is used in the place of traditional eggs in this recipe.
 I like to use my own baked tofu in recipes like this, but if you’re pressed for time, packaged premade baked tofu will work just as well.